jlmamp/-Crowdfunding/README.md

 Use your data to determine if there is more variability with successful or unsuccessful campaigns.
 Does this make sense?
 Why or why not?
 -------------------------
-Employer-Ready Criteria
-Students who are marked as employer ready gain access to our employer referral program, additional workshops, and other resources.
-Work with your Career Director to become employer ready.
-At a minimum, you must have:

-A clear, concise, and compelling resume.
-Submit via your learning platform for review.
-A polished GitHub profile:

-3 to 6 pinned repositories (instructions here) Thorough README.md files for each repository
-Clean code

 References
 Dataset created by Trilogy Education Services, LLC.